c0dearm/mushin/README.md

 This is for now just a showcase project of what can be done with `const generics` introduced in [Rust 1.51](https://blog.rust-lang.org/2021/03/25/Rust-1.51.0.html).
 There is not a single usage of `vec` in this project (as of today).

-GAMMA allows the developer to build neural networks at compile-time, with preallocated arrays with well defined sizes.
+MUSHIN allows the developer to build neural networks at compile-time, with preallocated arrays with well defined sizes.
 Aside from the performance improvement at runtime, another important benefit is that any possible mistake with the layout of the neural network, for example mismatching the inputs/outputs in the chain of layers, will be raised at compilation time.

 This magic is accomplished thanks to two awesome Rust features: